bendayaniv/Hangman/README.md

 You can play in any environment that supports the Python language.

-In addition, you need to copy the path to the text file that contains the words for the game to the console screen of the work environment (when requested)ץ
+In addition, you need to copy the path to the text file that contains the words for the game to the console screen of the work environment (when requested).